-This means that speculators should be looking for opportunities and producers need to look to lock up some prices while we have new crop corn in the $5.00 range and new crop wheat in the $6.50 range.
+This means that speculators should be looking for opportunities and producers need to make sure they lock up prices that makes sense for their bottom line.
 Give me a call for some ideas.
 In particular, producers looking to hedge all or a portion of their production may be rather interested in some of the strategies that I am currently using.

 In my mind there has to be a balance.
 Neither technical nor fundamental analysis alone is enough to be consistent.

 Please give me a call for a trade recommendation, and we can put together a trade strategy tailored to your needs.